-Please consider talking with the Students First Office about next steps before moving forward with your withdrawal.
+Please consider talking with the Students First Office about next steps before moving forward with your withdrawal or any options available to you in the Academic Relief Package.
 You can call them at (336) 334-5730 or email them at firstname.lastname@example.org.

 Your academic advisor will be able to accommodate you by providing advising assistance via email, phone, or through a virtual appointment.
 You should contact them by phone or email.
 The Resources section of keeplearning.uncg.edu provides contact information for each Advising Center.

 If you aren’t sure about who your advisor is or how to contact them, call or email the Students First Office (email@example.com, 336-334-5730) and they’ll be able to direct you.

 Students who are away from UNCG and not currently in campus housing should not return for their remaining belongings until directed.
 More information related to Housing and Residence Life can be found on their FAQ page.
 If you had additional questions please contact the Housing and Residence Life office.

 A limited number of residence hall spaces will be open for those who do not have any practical alternative.
 No student will be left without a viable living option.
 Only students who secure an exception (which includes a health screening) from Student Affairs will be allowed to remain on campus past Friday, March 20.
 Exceptions must be requested by 12 noon, Wednesday, March 18.
 If you receive an exception, you may be moved to a different location to remain on campus.
 More information is available here.